- Apply nowThe program starts 2 times a year

 HAN's International School of Business (ISB) is a renowned business school in the Netherlands.
 We work closely with our partners from other universities and the international business community.
 Our aim?
 To give you a high-quality and engaging business education.
 To inspire you to learn and grow.
 Both during your studies and beyond.
 So, no matter what the future holds, you will succeed in any business setting.

-From local to global, always international: The ISB community
+The ISB community

 The ISB community is a place to broaden your horizons.
 To get the most out of yourself.
 And to change the world around you.
 Become a member of the Photography Club or the Debate Team.
 Play volleyball, soccer and basketball with students from all over the world.
 Or go to one of the many masterclasses organized by students.
 Check out the community on this website and Instagram.
 There you'll find upcoming events and trips, stories by students, alumni experiences, travel inspiration and daily updates.